1. What is a LinkedIn showcase page, and how is it different from a normal company page?

-To organize the actual queue, it helps a lot if you have some foresight or heads up of important content, offers, events, webinars that will be featured throughout a duration.
+When organizing the actual queue, it helps a lot if you have some foresight or heads up of important content, offers, events, and webinars that will be featured throughout a duration.
 This is even more important – and sometimes challenging – the bigger the company is, especially when there are several page managers administering various social media channels.

 For example, we’re in Q4 2020 and sometimes, we don’t have full visibility on what new content the client has in store for, say, Thanksgiving and Christmas.
 So, I fill up some temporary placeholders assigned to relevant dates before those holidays, so the messaging is ready to be updated any time any new content or offer is promoted from the client’s website and main social media channels.

 5. How much content do you need to have in order to generate interest in following a showcase page?
 Can you share some ways to organically increase the number of followers?